langroid/langroid/README.md

 ### Run some examples

-1."Chat" with a set of URLs
+1. "Chat" with a set of URLs

 This is just a very simple script, for myself to understand the flow, to see what issues and difficulties I run into, and to inspire ideas.
 This uses